-On 20 March 1979 one of the largest protests ever seen in Ireland took place when PAYE workers assembled in objection to the tax system.
+One of the largest protests ever seen in Ireland as PAYE workers assemble in objection to the tax system.

 A series of major protests against the PAYE tax system began in March 1979.
 PAYE workers were contributing most of Ireland's tax revenue and felt that they were being treated unfairly by the tax system.